NeuroDataDesign/Syllabus/finalproject.md

 ### Reproducible tool

 There is a document (through documentation tools like roxygen, sphinx, or gh-pages and markdown, for example) which walks the user through the process of setting up and running their docker-contained tool with provided demo data.
+A further description of this is described [here](./reproducibletool.md).
 Requires:
   1. docker container
   2. web-viewable docker container usage instructions
   3. (if applicable) web-viewable web service usage instructions